 Parts of this prospectus use defined terms.
-You can find a listing of defined terms in the "Glossary of Defined Terms" beginning on page 147.
+You can find a listing of defined terms in the "Glossary of Defined Terms" beginning on page 149.

-Compliance with the Capital Requirements Regulation
+Compliance with the EU Capital Requirements Regulation

-Articles 404-410 of the European Union's ("EU") Capital Requirements Regulation ((EU) No. 575/2013) (as supplemented by EU secondary legislation) (the "CRR") imposes restrictions on the ability of credit institutions or investment firms regulated in the European Economic Area ("EEA") and their affiliates ("Institutions") to invest in asset-backed securities.
-Article 405 of the CRR allows Institutions to invest in asset-backed securities only if the sponsor, originator or original lender has disclosed to investors that it will retain, on an ongoing basis, a specified minimum net economic interest in the securitization transaction.
-Similar requirements (i) are in effect with respect to EEA-regulated alternative investment fund managers under Article 17 of the EU's Alternative Investment Fund Managers Regulation ((EU) No. 231/2013), (ii) are in effect with respect to EEA-regulated insurers and reinsurers under Article 254 of the Commission Delegated Regulation ((EU) No. 2015/35), which supplements Article 135(2)(a) of Directive 2009/138/EC of the European Parliament and Council on the taking up and pursuit of the business of insurance and reinsurance, and
+Articles 404-410 of the European Union's ("EU") Capital Requirements Regulation ((EU) No. 575/2013) (as supplemented by EU secondary legislation, including Commission Delegated Regulation (EU) No. 625/2014 (the "CRR Delegated Regulation")) (the "CRR") impose restrictions on the ability of credit institutions or investment firms regulated in the European Economic Area ("EEA") and certain of their affiliates ("Institutions") to invest in assetbacked securities.
+Article 405 of the CRR allows Institutions to invest in asset-backed securities only if the sponsor, originator or original lender has disclosed to investors that it will retain, on an ongoing basis, a material net economic interest of not less than five percent in the securitization transaction.
+Prior to investing in a securitization position, and on an ongoing basis thereafter, an Institution must also have a comprehensive and thorough understanding of the securitization transaction and its structural features by satisfying the due diligence requirements and ongoing monitoring obligations of Article 406 of the CRR.
+Similar requirements (i) are in effect with respect to EEA-regulated alternative investment fund managers under Article 17 of the EU's Alternative Investment Fund Managers Directive (2011/61/EU)

+and Articles 50-56 of the Alternative Investment Fund Managers Regulation ((EU) No. 231/2013) (the "AIFM Regulation") and (ii) are in effect with respect to EEA-regulated insurers and reinsurers under Articles 254-257 of the Commission Delegated Regulation ((EU) No. 2015/35) (the "Solvency II Regulation"), which supplements Article 135(2) of Directive 2009/138/EC of the European Parliament and Council on the taking up and pursuit of the business of insurance and reinsurance (together with the CRR as in effect on the date of issuance of the Class A(2017-1) notes, the "EU risk retention rules").